 Principles of Patience in the Believer

-1. So first principle, Patience results from the filling of the Spirit.
+So, the first principle: Patience results from the filling of the Spirit.
 Gal 5:22, “but the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness,”

 Patience will also allow us to be discreet and overlook the sins of others.
 Pro 19:11, “A man’s discretion makes him slow to anger, and it is his glory to overlook a transgression.”
-When you’re patient with people, you do not hold them accountable for the wrongs they have done against you.
+When you are patient with people, you do not hold them accountable for the wrongs they have done against you.

-Patience gives us the strength and power to handle undeserved suffering and mal-treatment and bring glory to the lord.
-1 Pet 2:20, for what credit is there if, when you sin and are harshly treated, you endure it with patience?
-But if when you do what is right and suffer for it you patiently endure it, this finds favor with God.
+Patience gives us the strength and power to handle undeserved suffering and mal-treatment, and brings glory to the lord.
+1 Pet 2:20, “for what credit is there if, when you sin and are harshly treated, you endure it with patience?
+But if when you do what is right and suffer for it you patiently endure it, this finds favor with God.”

 It is having your doctrine and the faith rest drill tested in your life, which will give you patience.
-Jam 1:3, knowing that the testing of your faith your doctrine/faith-rest drill produces endurance.
-Jam 1:4, and let endurance have its perfect result, that you may be perfect and complete, lacking in nothing.
+Jam 1:3-4, “knowing that the testing of your faith (your doctrine/faith-rest drill) produces endurance.
+4and let endurance have its perfect result, that you may be perfect and complete, lacking in nothing.”

 The pastor-teacher must have extreme patience with members of his congregation.
-2 Tim 4:2, preach the word; be ready in season and out of season; reprove, rebuke, exhort, with great patience and instruction.
+2 Tim 4:2, “preach the word; be ready in season and out of season; reprove, rebuke, exhort, with great patience and instruction.”

 The Lord has made many promises to you as a believer, and patience is also needed concerning the promises of God.
-Heb 6:12, that you may not be sluggish, but imitators of those who through faith and patience inherit the promises.
-Heb 6:15, and thus, having patiently waited, he Abraham obtained the promise.
+Heb 6:12, 15, “that you may not be sluggish, but imitators of those who through faith and patience inherit the promises… 15and thus, having patiently waited, he Abraham obtained the promise.”

-Patience is also needed after you have done all that you are supposed to do and things in your life have still not changed.
-Heb 10:36, for you have need of patience, so that when you have done the will of God, you may receive what was promised.
+Patience is also needed, after you have done all that you are supposed to do, and things in your life have still not changed.
+Heb 10:36, “for you have need of patience, so that when you have done the will of God, you may receive what was promised.”

 Patience and longsuffering is a system of thinking.
-Col 3:12, put on a heart right lobe of patience;
+Col 3:12, “put on a heart (right lobe) of patience;”

-Patience allows us to put up with people and each other as we continue to grow in the grace and knowledge of our Lord and Savior, Jesus Christ.
-Eph 4:2, with all humility and gentleness, with patience, showing forbearance to one another in love,
+Patience allows us to put up with people and each other, as we continue to grow in the grace and knowledge of our Lord and Savior, Jesus Christ.
+Eph 4:2, “with all humility and gentleness, with patience, showing forbearance to one another in love,”

 It is not enough to know Christ; we must live Christ.